 It necessitates theoretical and practical expertise and familiarity with organizational and managerial aspects of Agile software development.
 Also, positions will usually be open only to certified Agile practitioners, which can in itself be quite demanding.

 For experienced software development job seekers, this can be an exciting career choice.
-It is a perfect stepping stone towards executive and even C-suite positions sometime in the future.
+It is a perfect stepping stone towards the executive and even C-suite positions sometime in the future.

-How to Learn about Agile?
+How to Learn About Agile?

 One of the best things about Agile software development is the abundance of resources, organizations, and communities that are more than happy to share the knowledge.
 In addition to this, there is no shortage of resources for all the different levels of previous experience.